geekan/MetaGPT-docs/src/en/guide/tutorials/use_memories.md

 ## What are memories like

 Class `Memory` is the abstraction for an agent's memory in MetaGPT.
-When initialized, `Role` acquire its `Memory` as `self._rc.memory`, which will store every `Message` it later `_observe` in a list for future retrieval.
+When initialized, `Role` acquire its `Memory` as `self.rc.memory`, which will store every `Message` it later `_observe` in a list for future retrieval.
 The initialization and storage are handled by the framework.
 In short, memories of a `Role` are a list of `Message`s.

 ## Retrieve memory